-ing facilities have been closed (refer to Appendix B in this report for a discussion of those facilities).
+Table 26 summarizes the average daily loan balances and interest income of the Federal Reserve during the first three quarters of 2010.
+The most significant loan balance is the Term Asset-Backed Securities Loan Facility (TALF), which was established in 2009.
+As noted earlier in this report, during 2008 the Federal Reserve established several lending facilities under authority of Section 13(3) of the Federal Reserve Act.
+Many of these lending facilities have been closed (refer to Appendix B in this report for a discussion of those facilities).
 Credit remains outstanding to American International Group, Inc. (AIG) and under the TALF; the Reserve Banks record amounts funded under these programs as loans.
-Interest income from these loan programs was about \$1.3 billion during the first half of 2010.
+Interest income from these loan programs was about \$2.3 billion during the first three quarters of 2010.
 All loans must be fully collateralized to the satisfaction of the lending Reserve Bank, with an appropriate haircut applied to the collateral.
-At June 30, 2010, no loans were impaired, and an allowance for loan losses was not required.
+At September 30, 2010, no loans were impaired, and an allowance for loan losses was not required.